PEmicro Blog

 Read more...

-PEmicro has released a powerful new set of automated control software, the Cyclone Control Suite, to support PC based control of our popular Cyclone LC and Cyclone FX stand-alone programmers.
+PEmicro's Cyclones all include a powerful set of automated control software, the Cyclone Control Suite, which supports PC based control of the popular Cyclone LC and Cyclone FX stand-alone programmers.

 The suite provides comprehensive control of one or more Cyclones from the PC via the following components: the Cyclone Control GUI application, the Cyclone Control Console application, and via custom PC applications built using the Cyclone Control SDK.
 Ways to control the Cyclone include programming launch, recovering results, managing images resident on a Cyclone, adding unique programming data for each target, as well as recovering descriptive errors.